 - What are your loved one’s spiritual or religious beliefs?
 If your relative follows a particular faith tradition, these values will also become part of the decision.

 Facts about commonly used life-support measures are described below.
 They may sound rather grim and extremely final.
 Remember, the situation will be very different from where you are now in the present moment.
-Read about the last days of life and help your loved one think through what he or she would want in that context.

 What do others think?